zeuslawyer/microservices-architecture-course/README.md

   COPY ./ ./
   ```

+- ignore files and filders from copy with a `.dockerignore` file.

 #### `container terminal shell access`

 - execute another command that is provided as input into the container `docker exec -it <<container id>> << command >>`.
 This attaches another process to a container _that is already running_.
 Useful for adding shell access to it.